themesberg/flowbite/content/getting-started/introduction.md

 ```

 Please remember that the best way to work with Tailwind CSS and Flowbite is by purging the CSS classes.

+## Tailwind CSS 2.0

+Flowbite is fully compatible with the 2.x versions of Tailwind CSS.

+## Tailwind CSS 3.0

+Feel free to upgrade to version 3 of Tailwind CSS as there are no breaking changes when using the components from Flowbite.

 <div class="mt-8 -mb-5">
   {{< requires_react >}}